PSG Talon

 PSG Talon was a professional League of Legends team formed from a partnership between PSG Esports and Talon Esports.
-It competed in the Pacific Championship Series (PCS) from 2020 to 2024 and became a partner team of the PCS' successor, the League of Legends Championship Pacific (LCP), for one year, in 2025.
+It competed in the Pacific Championship Series (PCS) from 2020 to 2024 and then the PCS' successor, the League of Legends Championship Pacific (LCP), for one year in 2025.
 PSG Talon was the most successful team in the PCS when it was a tier-one league, with eight of the league's ten titles at the time of the PCS' demotion.
 The team qualified for the World Championship five times, in 2020, 2021, 2023, 2024, and 2025.

 History

 Founding

 Riot Games announced on 19 December 2019 that Hong Kong organisation Talon Esports would be one of ten teams participating in the newly created Pacific Championship Series.
 Talon Esports' first player was announced on 1 January, with top laner Su "Hanabi" Chia-hsiang joining from Flash Wolves.
 During the next few days the rest of the roster was announced: South Korean players Kim "River" Dong-woo and Kim "Candy" Seung-ju joined as the team's jungler and mid laner respectively, whilst the bot lane duo of Wong "Unified" Chun-kit and Ling "Kaiwing" Kai-wing was acquired from Hong Kong Attitude.